mostlyserious/riak-js/README.md

       }
     }

 During client instantiation, defaults are `localhost` for the host and `8098` for the port.
-If you pass-in the `defaults` as the last argument, they will apply to the whole session instead of per-request:
+If you pass-in the `defaults` as an argument, they will apply to the whole session instead of per-request:

-    var db = new Riak.Client(8098, 'localhost', { interface: 'bananas', debug: false });
+    var db = new Riak.Client({ host: 'localhost', port: 8098, interface: 'bananas', debug: false });

+Note that you cannot change host or port on the instantiated client.

 ### Set up